toddaustin07/rpi-st-device/README.md

 ## Software

+- Raspberry Pi O/S (Version 10 Buster preferred, but as far back as Jessie can also work)
-- Raspberry Pi O/S with Python 3.5 or later (required for SDK tools: keygen and qrgen)
+        - Python 3.5 or later (required for SDK tools: keygen and qrgen)
 	- additional packages:  pynacl, qrcode, pillow (via pip installer)
+	- limited testing has been done on 64-bit Raspberry Pi OS (which is currently in beta)

 - RPI SmartThings device enabling package (this repository)